 Drawing from the lessons learned in previous editions, this panel analyzes what truly made a difference in the evaluation of integrity programs, where organizations failed the most, and which signals already point to the next expected adjustments.
 The focus is on the use of Pró-Ética—an initiative by the Office of the Comptroller General (CGU)—as a practical tool for diagnosis and evolution to enhance compliance effectiveness beyond formal recognition.

-The consolidation of the regulated sports betting market has increased demands on operators and the broader sports ecosystem.
-The discussion goes beyond regulation, encompassing enforcement, governance, AML/CFT, data protection, advertising, conflicts of interest, and sports integrity.
-This panel explores the impact of these changes on betting operations and their relationships with clubs, athletes, and partners, highlighting key GRC risks and priorities to sustain reputation and growth in an increasingly exposed environment.
+The consolidation of the regulated sports betting market has raised requirements for operators and the entire sports ecosystem.
+The debate goes beyond regulation, covering enforcement, governance, AML/CFT, data protection, advertising, conflicts of interest, and sports integrity.
+This panel explores the impacts of these changes on betting operations and the relationship with clubs, athletes, and partners, highlighting the main GRC priorities to sustain reputation and growth in an increasingly exposed environment.

 This panel discusses how to move beyond defensive reporting and build indicators and narratives that truly help C-level executives and boards understand risks, set priorities, and make clear decisions.
 The challenge is not the lack of data, but how it is organized, presented, and connected to business decisions.